-(d) Needs Improvement
+(d) Improvement Needed in Areas:

 Employee did not perform to a satisfactory level in at least one Performance Area and did not perform well enough in the other Performance Areas to offset this rating.
 Supervisor has informed employee of actions needed and deadlines to correct deficiencies described.